This new Apple Watch camera lets you shoot from the wrist

 For now the video chat happens only between Wristcam users.
 But the company says it will soon enable video chat between Apple Watch and iPhone, and, later, between Watches and Android phones.

 Roisman is also the CEO and cofounder of Glide, developer of the Glide live video messaging app for smartphones and tablets.
-Like Glide, Wristcam uses on its own video compression and decompression codecs so that video is sent and received with very little latency time.
+Like Glide, Wristcam uses a proprietary streaming media protocol and custom encoders and decoders so that video is sent and received with very little latency time.

 Deja vu all over again